-- Badges may be awarded for uploading a profile picture, as part of the profile completion criteria
+- Uploading a profile picture, as part of the profile completion criteria

 All existing badges are displayed in a table showing current badge image, name, status, criteria, how many users have already earned this badge and a set of available actions.

 Other settings are the same as for course badges.
 Badges which have manual award among their criteria can be issued by one user to another.
 Users who issue a badge must have "moodle/badges:awardbadge" capability.
 Site administrators can choose their role when issuing a badge.